 Section 1.
-The Employer shall supply the Guild on request, but no more than quarterly, with a list containing the following information for each employee:
+The Employer shall supply the Guild on request, but no more than quarterly, with a list containing the following information for each bargaining unit employee (to the extent identified):

 - a.
-Name, address, gender, race/ethnicity, date of birth, date of hire, and employee ID number. - b.
-Contract classification (full-time, part-time, temporary, on-call). - c.
+Name, address, phone number, personal email, gender or gender identity, race/ethnicity and birthdate. - b.
+Date of hire. - c.
 Job title. - d.
-Salary.

-2. The Employer shall notify the Guild quarterly in writing of:

-- a.
-Any wage increases paid by name of the employee, reason for raise, individual percentage increase, resulting new salary, and effective date. - b.
-Changes in classification, salary changes by reason thereof, and effective date. - c.
-Resignations, retirements, deaths and effective dates.
+Rate of pay. - 2.
+The Employer shall notify the Guild quarterly in writing of: - a.
+Wage increases granted by name of the bargaining unit employee, reason for wage increase, individual percentage increase, resulting new wage rate and effective date. - b.
+Changes in job title, wage changes by reason thereof and effective date. - c.
+Resignations, retirements, terminations, deaths and effective dates.

 Section 3.
-Within one week after the hiring of a new employee, the Employer shall furnish the Guild with the data specified in Section 1 for each new employee by email to the designated individual at the Pacific Northwest Newspaper Guild (TNG-CWA Local 37082).
-[Guild to provide specific email address for receipt].
+Within one week after the hiring of a new bargaining unit employee, the Employer shall provide the Guild the data specified in Section 1 for each new bargaining unit employee by email to the designated individual at the Pacific Northwest Newspaper Guild (TNG-CWA Local 37082).

 Section 4.
-An employee and/or the Guild shall have the right to review the employee's personnel file at any time and upon request shall be provided copies of all material in the employee's file.
-The employee shall be allowed to place in such a file a response to anything contained therein which such employee deems to be adverse.
+The Employer shall furnish to the employee a copy of any criticism, commendation, appraisal or rating of such employee's performance simultaneously with its being placed in the employee's electronic personnel file.
+The An employee and/or the Guild shall have the right to review the employee's personnel file at reasonable times and upon request shall be provided copies of all material in the employee's file.